bioidiap/bob.extension/doc/guide.rst

 .. note::

    If you want to document a member function of a class, you should use set fourth boolean option to true.
-   This is required since the default python class member documentation is indented four more spaces, which we need to balance:
+   This is required since the default Python class member documentation is indented four more spaces, which we need to balance:

    .. code-block:: c++